lebenoa/henframe/README.md

 1. Open a terminal and run `npm i`
 1. Run `npm run dev` to run in dev mode.
 Check out [SvelteKit guide to deploy to production](https://kit.svelte.dev/docs/adapters).

-# Issues
+# Issues (Checked means fixed)

-- images does not load correctly on subsequent browsing on iOS device (test on [BrowserStack](https://www.browserstack.com) iPhone 13 & my iPhone 11)
+- [-] (Partially) images does not load correctly on subsequent browsing on iOS device (test on [BrowserStack](https://www.browserstack.com) iPhone 13 & my iPhone 11)
     > meaning even if you change the browser it's still not work and
     > **IT DOES WORK IF YOU WERE TO RELOAD THE PAGE** ***OR*** **WAIT LONG ENOUGH** which confused me the most
-- images failed to load if there are too many images on the current page
+- [x] images failed to load if there are too many images on the current page
      > (might be: too many request to [`nhentai`](https://nhentai.net) so they refused? lazy loading incoming?)